supervisely-ecosystem/ui-widgets-demos/042_image/README.md

 ### url

 Image url or local path to image on the host.
-Determines the image to be displayed on widget.
+Determines image to be displayed on widget.

 **type:** `str`